 Track Your Finances To Grow Your Net Worth

-Although Biden never grew his net worth very rapidly like most of his colleagues while in office, he was able to keep his head above water and live a good life with his family on their high combined salary.
+Although Joe Biden never grew his net worth very rapidly like most of his colleagues while in office, he was able to keep his head above water.
+He and his family lived a good life on their high combined salary.

 What Joe and Jill Biden should have done during their careers was not only save and invest aggressively, but also diligently track their net worth.
-If they tracked their net worth on a daily or weekly basis, they would have gotten more motivated to save and invest wisely.
+If they tracked their net worth frequently, they would have gotten more motivated to save and invest wisely.

 Today, all of us can stay on top of our wealth with best free financial tool by Personal Capital.
 Personal Capital lets you track your net worth, manage your cash flow, x-ray your investment portfolios, and wisely model your retirement cash flow and needs all for free.
 Once you link all your accounts, Personal Capital’s sophisticated software will provide you a holistic view of your finances.

 There’s no rewind button in life.
 Some of us will never get a chance to sign multi-millionaire dollar book deals and become the Vice President or President of the United States.
 As a result, we’ve got to make the most of our finances today.